-Ms. Gilbert’s work is in numerous public collections, including: The Princeton University Graphic Arts Library, Zuckerman Museum of Art, and The Free Library of Philadelphia Print and Picture Collection.
+Her work is in numerous public collections, including: The Princeton University Graphic Arts Library, Zuckerman Museum of Art, and The Free Library of Philadelphia Print and Picture Collection.
 Her work is also in many private collections and has been exhibited extensively.
-A few exhibition highlights include: Commedia: New Prints 2015/Autumn, IPCNY, New York, New York; Editions Artists’ Book Fair 2014, New York, New York; Landing Place, Villa Huerto Ruano, Lorca, Spain; Cutting Edge: Contemporary Paper, Boise State, Idaho; Printivale!, Sharon Arts Center, Peterborough, New Hampshire; Treasure: Dirt and Stars, Marshall University, Huntington, West Virginia, and Shine, 110 Church Gallery, Philadelphia, Pennsylvania.
+A few exhibition highlights include: Multiple Ones: Contemporary Perspectives in Print Media, Hunterdon Museum of Art, 2018; Commedia: New Prints 2015/Autumn, IPCNY, New York, New York; Editions Artists’ Book Fair 2014, New York, New York; Landing Place, Villa Huerto Ruano, Lorca, Spain; Cutting Edge: Contemporary Paper, Boise State, Idaho; Printivale!, Sharon Arts Center, Peterborough, New Hampshire; Treasure: Dirt and Stars, Marshall University, Huntington, West Virginia; and Wonder, The Print Center, Philadelphia.

 Gilbert currently lives and works in South Philadelphia; serves on the board of The Wood Engravers’ Network; is represented by The Print Center, Philadelphia, Pennsylvania; and teaches at The University of the Arts, Maryland Institute College of Art, and Fleisher Art Memorial.